FitProgressApp/FitProgressRepo/README.md

 Required Must-have Stories:

-- [ ] User can create an account and log in.
+- [ ] User can create an account, log in, and logout.
-- [ ] User can log workouts, including type, duration, and intensity.
+- [ ] User can log workouts, including type, duration, and repetitions.
-- [ ] User can track their weight over time.
+- [ ] User can log their weight with every workout
 - [ ] User can create and modify custom workout routines.
-- [ ] User can view progress through charts and graphs.
+- [ ] User should see every workout they log (numbered)

 Optional Nice-to-have Stories
 - [ ] User can receive personalized workout and diet suggestions.